willholsten/carmichael-kingham-co/content/expertise/management_accounts.md

 ---
 title: Management Accounts
 ---
-Frequently prepared management accounts provide owners with accurate, timely and relevant information which is vital for businesses focused on growth and stability.
-On a monthly or quarterly basis we prepare a full set of management accounts including a Profit and Loss Statement and Balance Sheet so that you can see how your business has performed over the period.
+Frequently prepared management accounts provide owners with accurate information which is vital for businesses focused on growth and stability.
+On a monthly or quarterly basis we prepare a full set of management accounts including a Statement of Cash Flows, Statement of Profit or Loss and a Statement of Financial Position so that you have the information needed to make decisions about your business.